Simple Sustainable Sovereign

 As I have watched the unfolding of world events over the past years and grown in awareness of myself and others, I have come to believe that the responsibility of health belongs solely to each individual.

-I believe that we each possess the power to choose an autonomous life and I desire to learn and share the simple and sustainable habits that support this vision.
+In summary, I believe that we each possess the power to choose an autonomous life and I desire to learn and share the simple and sustainable habits that support this vision.
 This is the reason that I have created Simple Sustainable Sovereign.

 Let’s keep you up to date.